corgibytes/freshli-cli/README.md

 2. Run `docker` directly.
 Run `docker build -t freshli-cli-dev .devcontainer/` to build the container.
 Then you'll be able to run `docker run --rm -it -v $PWD:/code -w /code freshli-cli-dev bash` to create a shell session inside of a running container with everything set up for you.
 (Note, you may need to run `bundle install` when you first start the container to install the ruby-based dependencies.
 This step is performed for you if you use the `devcontainer` CLI to open a Visual Studio Code instance.)

+## Migrations

+This project uses C#'s Code First Migrations: https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/migrations/ Migrations allow us to keep track of changes we make to models saved in a database, and it keeps our databases up-to-date.

+### Creating a new migration

+From the CLI:
+1. `dotnet ef migrations add [name]`

+### Running migrations

+By default it'll update to the latest available migration.

+From the CLI:
+1. `dotnet ef database update`

+### Reverting migrations

+Reverting a migration is done similarly as to updating the database though we are now specifying til what point in time we want to revert.

+From the CLI:
+1. `dotnet ef database update [specific migration name]`

 ## Contributing